Appccessibility-Shox/Focus-for-YouTube/README.md

 ## Major Contributors:
-George Botros, Patrick Botros, and Vincent Pun.
+George Botros, Patrick Botros, Margaret Botros, and Vincent Pun.
 And thank you to every one who has filed issue reports.

 <h1 align="center">
   <span align="center">